dazzm/vuepress-now/docs/README.md

-# Hello From Vuepress on Now 2.0!
+# Welcome to this Vuepress site.

+## This site is deployed using Zeit Now 2.0.